dart-interop/ffi_tool/README.md

 ```

 ## 3.Run the script
-With Dart SDK:
+If you use Dart SDK, run:
 ```
 pub run tool/generate_example.dart
 ```

-With Flutter SDK:
+If you use Flutter SDK, run:
 ```
 flutter pub run tool/generate_example.dart
 ```